GulfStream G280 Mid-Size Business Jet, United States of America

 The limit load testing of the G250 was accomplished in October 2010.
 The tests were conducted on the primary structural components which included the fuselage, wing, vertical and horizontal stabilisers, the main landing gear, the nose landing gear and all control surfaces.

-Gulfstream received a G280 jet order from Asia Jet in October 2010, with delivery scheduled for 2012.
+Gulfstream received a G280 jet order from Asia Jet in October 2010.

 The G280 features a lighted display compartment, spoilers, a rudder, ailerons, elevators, a microwave oven, wingtip taxi lights, tail logo lights and a large waste compartment.
 It is also equipped with LED reading and table lights, a precise flight pulse-lite system and a pressurised water system.